Rapid evaluation of the spectral signal detection threshold and Stieltjes transform: Introduction

-This paper presents fast, scalable, and numerically stable algorithms for the solution of two related problems arising in statistical signal processing applications.
-The first problem is to evaluate the spectral signal detection threshold (SSDT) for certain signal-plus-noise random matrix models.
-In mathematical terms, the SSDT is the operator norm of a random matrix representing the noise component in a signal-plus-noise observation model.
-While the SSDT has a simple formula in the case of isotropic noise, its characterization in the heteroscedastic setting is not straightforward and is the primary subject of the present paper.
+This paper introduces fast, scalable, and numerically stable algorithms for two related problems arising in statistical signal processing applications.
+The first is to evaluate the spectral signal detection threshold (SSDT) for noise matrices with a separable variance profile.
+As explained above, the SSDT is the asymptotic value of the operator norm of a random matrix representing the noise component in a signal-plus-noise observation model as the dimensions of the matrix grow to infinity.

-The second problem we address is evaluating the Stieltjes transform (also known as the Cauchy-Stieltjes transform) of a certain probability measure associated with the noise matrix.
-More precisely, the measure in question is the limiting spectral distribution (LSD) of the sample covariance matrix.
-It is well-known that the Stieltjes transform, evaluated at certain real values exceeding the SSDT, may be used to estimate certain model parameters and perform signal denoising.
-Like the SSDT itself, in isotropic noise the Stieltjes transform has a closed form, while more general noise models pose greater difficulties which we address in the current paper.
+The second problem we address is evaluating the Stieltjes transform (also known as the Cauchy-Stieltjes transform) of a certain probability measure associated with the noise matrix, known as the limiting spectral distribution (LSD).
+The Stieltjes transform is a function of central interest in random matrix theory and its applications; we recall its precise definition in Section \ref{sec-setting}.
+As we will review in Section \ref{sec-dtransform}, the Stieltjes transform, evaluated at real values exceeding the SSDT, may be used to estimate certain model parameters and perform signal denoising.
+Like the SSDT itself, in isotropic noise the Stieltjes transform has a closed form, while more general variance profiles pose greater challenges which we address in the current paper.

-The family of noise matrices we consider are those with a \emph{separable variance profile}.
-This means that the matrix of variances form a rank one matrix.
-This type of random matrix arises naturally in a number of applications, such as with variable-strength heteroscedastic noise and the Kronecker model of multiple-input-multiple-output transmission.
-We explain our model in detail in Section \ref{sec-setting}.